pyeventsourcing/eventsourcing/docs/topics/tutorial/part2.rst

 One reason for defining event classes explicitly is to be explicit about the event classes, as a matter of style.
-Another reason is versioning of the event class (see :ref:`Versioning <Versioning>`).
+Another reason is versioning of the event class, see :ref:`Versioning <Versioning>` in the :doc:`domain </topics/domain>` module documentation for more details.

 Decorating private methods
 ==========================

-Sometimes you will need the command method to do some work before the event is triggered.
+Often an aggregate command method will need to do some work before the event is triggered.

 If an aggregate command method needs to do some work on its arguments before